IT-fatica/MORE/README.md

 rdkit 2022.9.5
 ```

-## Pre-train step
+## Pretrain step
 Please run `pretraining.py` for downstream adaptations.

-The pre-tiraned models we use follow the training steps of the paper [*Strategies for Pre-training Graph Neural Networks*](https://github.com/snap-stanford/pretrain-gnns) and [*GraphMAE*](https://github.com/THUDM/GraphMAE/tree/main/chem)
+The pre-trained models we use follow the training steps of the paper [*Strategies for Pre-training Graph Neural Networks*](https://github.com/snap-stanford/pretrain-gnns) and [*GraphMAE*](https://github.com/THUDM/GraphMAE/tree/main/chem)

 ## Dataset